 Accepting yourself just as you are right now comes with benefits and challenges.
-Unconditional self acceptance may not be easy or seem possible, but once you experience its benefits, you will want more of it.
-This inner state of being okay with who you are is essential for mental well-being.
-This is a far cry from what we tend to think and feel as we look in the mirror and think back over our lives.
+Unconditional self acceptance may not be easy or possible, but once you experience its benefits, you will want more of it.
+Being okay with who you are is essential for mental, emotional, and spiritual well-being.
+This state acceptance is often a far cry from what we think and feel as we look in the mirror and judge the person looking back at us.